dotnet/AspNetCore.Docs/aspnet/web-forms/overview/data-access/caching-data/using-sql-cache-dependencies-cs.md

 Recall that the ObjectDataSource s `Selecting` event fires only when retrieving data from its underlying object.
 If the ObjectDataSource accesses the data from its own cache, this event is not fired.

 Now, visit this page through a browser.
-Since we ve yet to implement any caching, each time you page, sort, or edit the grid the page should display the text, �Selecting event fired , as Figure 8 shows.
+Since we ve yet to implement any caching, each time you page, sort, or edit the grid the page should display the text, �Selecting event fired, as Figure 8 shows.

 [![The ObjectDataSource s Selecting Event Fires Each Time the GridView is Paged, Edited, or Sorted](using-sql-cache-dependencies-cs/_static/image8.gif)](using-sql-cache-dependencies-cs/_static/image9.png)